DRHaupt/ve6ao-station-booking/docs/DEVELOPMENT_SETUP.md

 The app is compatible with containerized environments.
 1. Build the image using the provided `Dockerfile`.
 2. Deploy to Google Cloud Run or AWS Fargate.
 3. Ensure your `/data` folder is mounted as a **Persistent Volume**.
-If using a stateless environment (like basic Cloud Run), the JSON files will be lost on每一次 restart unless you use a bucket or database service.
+If using a stateless environment (like basic Cloud Run), the JSON files will be lost on restart unless you use a bucket or database service.

 ---